Go to integrated search

 Engagement for Criminal Complaint Representation

-After receiving a comprehensive explanation of destruction of evidence under D.C.
-Law, the client elected to retain counsel for criminal complaint representation.
+After receiving a comprehensive explanation of tampering with evidence under D.C. .aw, the client elected to retain counsel for criminal complaint representation.

 The engagement included coordination with investigators, assessment of additional documentary evidence, and preparation of a formal complaint to law enforcement.

-By addressing destruction of evidence issues at an early stage, counsel positioned the matter for effective investigation and accountability.
+By addressing tampering with evidence issues at an early stage, counsel positioned the matter for effective investigation and accountability.

 This case demonstrates how early legal analysis can convert uncertainty into a structured and actionable legal strategy.